PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Travellers/Appraiser/README.md

 > Each day, you may publicly choose 2 players: today, they may only vote if both agree & can`t vote for each other.

-"You two look like you would pair perfectly together."
+*You two look like you would pair perfectly together.*

 ### The Appraiser forces two to work as one.
 - The Appraiser may choose 2 people each day, for that day, those people may not vote on eachother, nor vote if the other disagrees.